nduplessis11/strata/docs/LIFETIME_MODEL.md

    - backend destroys/recreates swapchain + image views
    - backend resets `basic_pipeline_ = {}` (invalidates pipeline)
 3. `renderer.recreate_pipeline()`
-   - swapchain-independent renderer-owned RHI resources (UBO descriptor set/buffer/layout) persist across the resize
+   - swapchain-independent renderer-owned RHI resources (UBO layout and any existing per-swapchain-image UBO buffers/descriptor sets) persist across the resize
    - only the pipeline is rebuilt for the new swapchain format; if recreation fails, the frame is skipped but the application keeps running

 This is safe because `wait_idle()` ensures: